Flag of Sweden: Royal banners

+Nordic cross flag

+The exact age of the Swedish flag featuring the Nordic cross is not known.
+Other cross flags, such as the Flag of Denmark, Flag of England, Flag of Constantinople, etc, started appearing already in the 13th century, and most likely influenced the Swedish flag design.

-According to early modern legend, the 12th-century King Eric IX saw a golden cross in the sky as he landed in Finland during the First Swedish Crusade in 1157.
+According to early modern legend and popular folklore, the 12th-century King Eric IX saw the sun shine against a golden cross in the sky (alternatively the sun shined like a cross) as he landed in Finland during the First Swedish Crusade in 1157.
 Seeing this as a sign from God he adopted the golden cross against a blue background as his banner.